prime31/Nez/Nez.github.io/docs/features/Graphics/Stencil.md

 columnSprite.RenderLayer = 0;
 ```

 Next, we add the player.
-We render it on layer 1, so it will render behind the column.
+We render it on `RenderLayer` 1, so it will render behind the column.
 ```cs
 var player = CreateEntity("player");
 var offset = new Vector2(50,0);